jiro-aqua/nrf52-ota-example/README.md

 - open application's emProject file by Segger Embedded Studio and build it.
 - open bootloader's emProject file by Segger Embedded Studio and build it.
 - open command prompt at ./package/
-- execute package.bat to build ROM imag and OTA image.
+- execute package.bat to build ROM image and OTA image.

 # ROM flashing